 If you’re not interested in such a high-grade air filtration system, there are many other options to help clean your family’s air.
-From regular air cleaners to electronic air cleaners, read below to help determine which air filtration and purification system is right for your home.
+From regular air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for your home.

 Help Control Germs With Germicidal Systems

 Germi-huh?
 Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
-These bacteria-destroying appliances can kill germs and even assist in stopping further germs from accruing in your home.
+These bacteria-destroying contraptions can kill germs and even assist in stopping further germs from accruing in your home.
 According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their duct systems.
-A UV light unit will help clean and sterilize indoor air to help you reach the highest air quality possible.
+A UV light unit will help clean and disinfect indoor air to help you reach the highest air quality possible.